The iPhone 6 iOS 11.4.1 update is a minor update that could help, or hurt, your iPhone 6’s performance.

 Before we relay our impressions, a few notes about the download and installation process.

-The iPhone 6 iOS 11.4 update is a sizable download.
-It's several hundred megabytes if you're moving from iOS 11.3.1 and it should take you a couple of minutes to download it.
+The iPhone 6 iOS 11.4.1 update is a sizable download.
+It's several hundred megabytes if you're moving from iOS 11.4 and it will take you a couple of minutes to download it.

-The installation process will take a bit longer and took right around eight minutes on our iPhone 6.
+The installation process will take a bit longer and took right around seven minutes on our iPhone 6.
 Exact timing will vary from person-to-person, device-to-device.

-For instance, if you're installing iOS 11 for the first time, or if you're moving up from an older version of iOS 11, your iOS 11.4 download and installation will take a lot longer.
+If you're installing iOS 11 for the first time, or if you're moving up from an older version of iOS 11, your iOS 11.4.1 download and installation will take a lot longer.

 The iPhone 6 is getting older, but our device continues to hold up fairly well as we push toward the release of iOS 12.

-The iPhone 6 model in our possession is holding a solid charge with iOS 11.4 on board.
-We haven't noticed any abnormal battery drain during our stay on the latest version of iOS.
+The iPhone 6 model in our possession is holding a solid charge with iOS 11.4.1 on board.
+We haven't noticed any abnormal battery drain during our stay on the software.

 Connectivity (Bluetooth, cellular data, and Wi-Fi) is strong.
 We've successfully connected the device to Bluetooth devices (headsets and speakers) and several routers including eero mesh Wi-Fi.